 For those who would like one-on-one support heading into their pilgrimage, the Toronto Chapter will match you up with an adviser to answer all you questions and get you off on the right foot.
-For more information contact Mike.
+For more information contact David.

 The Hamilton Chapter of the CCoP is a small growing group of people who have walked or are interested in walking the various routes of the Camino de Santiago or are interested in serving as hospitaleros in Spain.
 We provide information and encouragement to those interested in or planning a Camino.
 During the winter we schedule walks and coffee and breakfast meetings at a cafe where you can socialize and ask your questions.
 We can also provide peer mentoring if you prefer to meet at other times.
 Our annual highlight is a Gathering in July at a member’s nearby farm for a picnic and sharing.
 Check the CCoP website for events.
 Looking forward to your joining the CCoP and our Hamilton Chapter.
 See you soon.

 Contact: Loretta Ray

 The Windsor/Essex chapter (est. Feb 2019) celebrates the camino de Santiago.
 Those who have walked and those who intend/have an interest in walking are invited to our meetings.
 You can also enjoy our casual walks and social gatherings such as informal meet ups for sharing your camino experiences or plans.
 Follow our Facebook page for event announcements.
 Being a border city area we welcome our American pilgrim neighbours with open hearts.
 We look forward to inspiring and supporting your pilgrim dreams.